 I use innovative techniques in my research, including art, such as photovoice or photojournalism.

 I believe that teaching methods should be appropriate to the new demands health professionals are constantly called upon to meet – from managing complex client situations, to adapting to changes in health care policy and delivery, to accessing multiple sources of information, to taking responsibility for their own ongoing professional development.

 I maintain that OT education should be based on principles of self-directed and active learning – students should take primary responsibility for learning and be able to determine their own learning goals and strategies, while the faculty’s role is to facilitate learning, by focusing on the process of gaining new knowledge, not just the memorization of facts.

 I enjoy supervising graduate students in research projects tremendously, which I see as a critical step in preparing evidence to guide and shape OT practice.

 Current Research Graduate Students

-– Tal is currently supervising 1 PhD student, and is also on the committees of 3 additional students.
+I am currently supervising one PhD student, and I am also on the committees of three additional students.